sumau/data-and-analytics-engineering/src/content/blog/posts/iceberg-athena-dbt.md

 * The flexibility, scalability and cost-effectiveness of a data lake
 * The structured data storage and processing capabilities of a data warehouse

 The Analytical Platform transaction data lake architecture follows a standard ELT structure to produce cleaner, more reliable data.
-Data is collected in various formats from a wide range of sources, both internal and external to the MoJ, and uploaded to an [S3](https://aws.amazon.com/pm/serv-s3)-based data lake as [Parquet files](https://en.wikipedia.org/wiki/Apache_Parquet).
+Data is collected in various formats from a wide range of sources, both internal and external to the MoJ, and uploaded to an [S3](https://aws.amazon.com/pm/serv-s3)-based data lake.
 Datasets are big but not huge, with the largest table less than 200GB (~3 billion rows) and the largest dataset less than 500GB.

-The processing layer transforms the data through a series of batch procedures before writing it back to the data lake.
-First, the data is standardised, and Slowly Changing Dimension Type 2 [(SCD2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) is applied to track historical changes.
-Second, the data is [denormalised](https://en.wikipedia.org/wiki/Denormalization) and [modelled](https://en.wikipedia.org/wiki/Data_modeling) to create the conformed layer.
-This makes the data easier and more efficient for users to consume.
+The processing layer applies batch procedures to transform data and make it easier and more efficient for users to consume.
+Initially, the data is standardized, converted to [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) format if necessary, and historical changes are tracked using Slowly Changing Dimension Type 2 ([SCD2](https://en.wikipedia.org/wiki/Slowly_changing_dimension)).
+Subsequently, the data is [denormalized](https://en.wikipedia.org/wiki/Denormalization) and [modeled](https://en.wikipedia.org/wiki/Data_modeling) to form the conformed layer.
 This workflow can be summarised using the [Medallion architecture](https://medium.com/@junshan0/medallion-architecture-what-why-and-how-ce07421ef06f), in which data transitions through Bronze, Silver, and Gold layers, increasing in structure and quality at each stage:

 ![The three data lake architecture layers and how they are populated](https://raw.githubusercontent.com/ministryofjustice/data-and-analytics-engineering/main/src/content/about/architecture/images/context-diagram.excalidraw.png)